LupoLab/Luna.jl/README.md

 - g₁₂ coherence between multiple fields (`Processing.coherence`)

 ## Examples
-The [examples folder](examples/) contains complete simulation examples for a variety of scenarios, both for the [simple interface](examples/simple_interface/) and the low-level interface.
-Some of these require the `PyPlot` package to be present--you can install this by simply typing `] add PyPlot` at the Julia REPL.
+The [examples folder](examples/) contains complete simulation examples for a variety of scenarios, both for the [simple interface](examples/simple_interface/) and the [low-level interface](examples/low_level_interface).
+Some of the simple interface examples require the `PyPlot` package to be present, and many of the low-level examples require other packages as well--you can install these by simply typing `] add PyPlot` at the Julia REPL or the equivalent for other packages.

 ## The low-level interface
 At its core, Luna is extremely flexible, and the simple interface using `prop_capillary` only exposes part of what Luna can do.
 There are lots of examples in the [low-level interface examples folder](examples/low_level_interface).
 These are not actively maintained and are not guaranteed to run.
 As a side effect of its flexibility, it is quite easy to make mistakes when using the low-level interface.
 For example, changing from single-mode to multi-mode propagation in a fibre requires several concurrent changes to your code.
 If you have trouble with this interface, [open an issue](https://github.com/LupoLab/Luna/issues/new) with as much detail as possible and we will try to help you run it.